JianingLi1225/Determinants-of-Wages/README.md

 ## Overview

 This study uses a multiple linear regression model to analyze key factors influencing wages among the U.S. workforce, including education, age, gender, race, region, and hours worked.
-The results show that education is the strongest factor, with higher levels of education leading to significantly higher wages, while gender and race reveal notable disparities, with men and Asian workers earning the most.
+The results show that education is the strongest factor, with bachelor’s degree holders earning nearly 50% more than those without a high school diploma, while men earn more than women, and Asian workers have the highest earnings among racial groups.
 The study also finds a nonlinear relationship between age and wages, with region and hours worked playing smaller but significant roles.
 By identifying these drivers, the research provides evidence to inform policies aimed at reducing wage gaps and promoting fairer economic outcomes.

 ## File Structure